HTTPArchive/almanac.httparchive.org/src/content/en/2020/pwa.md

 ### Manifest Properties

-Web manifest dictates the applications meta properties, we looked at the different properties defined by the Web App Manifest specification, and also considered non-standard proprietary properties.
-According to the spec, the following properties are [allowed](https://w3c.github.io/manifest/#webappmanifest-dictionary):
+Web manifest dictates the applications meta properties.
+We looked at the different properties defined by the Web App Manifest specification, and also considered non-standard proprietary properties.
+According to [the spec, the following properties are valid properties](https://w3c.github.io/manifest/#webappmanifest-dictionary):

-1.  background_color
+1.  `background_color`
-2.  categories
+2.  `categories`
-3.  description
+3.  `description`
-4.  dir
+4.  `dir`
-5.  display
+5.  `display`
-6.  iarc_rating_id
+6.  `iarc_rating_id`
-7.  icons
+7.  `icons`
-8.  lang
+8.  `lang`
-9.  name
+9.  `name`
-10. orientation
+10. `orientation`
-11. prefer_related_applications
+11. `prefer_related_applications`
-12. related_applications
+12. `related_applications`
-13. scope
+13. `scope`
-14. screenshots
+14. `screenshots`
-15. short_name
+15. `short_name`
-16. shortcuts
+16. `shortcuts`
-17. start_url
+17. `start_url`
-18. theme_color
+18. `theme_color`

-Interestingly there were very little differences between mobile and desktop stats.
+There were very little differences between mobile and desktop stats.

-The proprietary properties we encountered frequently were gcm_sender_id Google Cloud Messaging (GCM) service we found other interesting attributes like: browser_action, DO_NOT_CHANGE_GCM_SENDER_ID [which was an attribute that substituted a comment as JSON doesn’t provide comments], scope, public path, cacheDigest.
+The proprietary properties we encountered frequently were `gcm_sender_id` used by Google Cloud Messaging (GCM) service.
+We also found other interesting attributes like: `browser_action`, `DO_NOT_CHANGE_GCM_SENDER_ID` (which was basically a comment, used as JSON doesn’t allow comments), `scope`, `public path`, `cacheDigest`.

 On both platforms, however, there's a long tail of properties that are not interpreted by browsers yet contain potentially useful metadata.

-We also found a non-trivial amount of mistyped properties; our favorite ones being variation of theme-color, Theme_color, theme-color, Theme_color and oriendation.
+We also found a non-trivial amount of mistyped properties; our favorite ones being variation of `theme-color`, `Theme_color`, `theme-color`, `Theme_color` and `oriendation`.

-In order for a PWA to be fruitful it needs to have a Manifest and a Service Worker.
-It is interesting to note that Manifests are used a lot more than SW.
-This is due, in large part, to the fact that CMS like wordpress, drupal and Joomla have Manifests by default.
+In order for a PWA to be fruitful it needs to have a manifest and a service worker.
+It is interesting to note that manifests are used a lot more than service workers.
+This is due, in large part, to the fact that CMS like WordPress, Drupal and Joomla have manifests by default.

 {{ figure_markup(
   image="pwa-manifest-properties-on-service-worker-pages.png",